qeepp/qeepp.github.io/README.md

 ## Slack Notifications (Optional)

-This repo can post preview/staging notifications to Slack via an incoming webhook.
+The CI/CD workflow can post preview/staging notifications to Slack via an incoming webhook.
+When a Cloudflare Pages preview deployment is ready, it can send the Preview URL to a Slack channel for UAT and review.

 ### Setup

-1. Create a Slack Incoming Webhook URL in Slack.
+1. Create an Incoming Webhook URL in Slack.
 2. Add it as a GitHub Actions secret:
    - `SLACK_WEBHOOK_URL`
+3. Add (or update) the Slack notification workflow:
+   - `.github/workflows/slack-preview-url.yml`

 ## Security